redhat-developer/odo/docs/website/docs/user-guides/advanced/connecting-a-service.md

 ## Step 0.
 Implement the code logic
 :::note
-If you're already running `odo dev` in a terminal, exit it and start afresh.
+If you are already running `odo dev` in the terminal, press "Ctrl+c" and exit.
 :::

 The below code simply obtains the connection information (username, password, and host) from the environment and then uses it to connect to the MongoDB service and ping it.